andrewcooke/spokes/README.md

 ### Footnotes

-**<a name="footnote-1">1</a>** - More exactly, a lexical sorting based on numerical values, but where negative values come later, and zero last of all.
+**<a name="footnote-1">1</a>** - More exactly, I check against a lexical sorting based on numerical values, but where negative values come later, and zero last of all.
 More exactly still, please see the code.

 **<a name="footnote-2">2</a>** - I think this can be shown using [modular